-where $q$ is the charge of the particle and $\epsilon_0$ is the permittivity of vacuum.
-The resulting electromagnetic powers obtained by the LAE toolkit are in good agreement with the analytical solutions of emission power as a function of emission angle Equation~\ref{eq:emission_anal} (see Figure~\ref{fig7}).
-They manifest a systematic error of $\approx 5$~\%.
+The resulting electromagnetic received power obtained by the LAE toolkit agrees well with the analytical solutions of emission power as a function of emission angle Eq.~\ref{eq:emission_anal} (see Fig.~\ref{fig7}).
+For large $\gamma_\mathrm{s}$, they manifest a systematic error of $\approx 5$~\%.
 We also tested a particle with a spatial length (current wave) represented by a Gaussian shape function.
 The emission angle narrows with increasing the particle length, and it approaches a delta distribution for an emission length going to infinity.

-Figure~\ref{fig8} shows an example of how the electron emission can be represented in dependence on frequency, wavenumber, emission angle, and emission power into a unit spatial angle.
+Figure~\ref{fig8} shows an example of how the electron emission can be represented in dependence on frequency, wave number, emission angle, and emission power into a unit spatial angle.
 Two reference frames are considered: the plasma frame and a relativistically shifted frame with $\gamma_\mathrm{s} = 5$.
-We assume that the electron source approaches the observer.
+We assumed that the electron source approaches the observer.
 The emission angle $\theta$ is measured from the magnetic field direction, which is also the oscillation axis.
-Five arbitrary waves $A$, $B$, \ldots, $E$ are selected.
-Their frequency is $\omega_0 = 1\,\mathrm{rad}\,\mathrm{s}^{-1}$ and five wavenumbers are $kc \approx -0.966,-0.707,0,0.707,$ and $0.966$~rad~s$^{-1}$, corresponding to the emission angles $165^{\circ},135^{\circ},90^{\circ},45^{\circ},$ and $15^{\circ}$ in the plasma reference frame.
-E.g., point $A$ shifts to a lower frequency after the relativistic transformation compared to its position in the plasma frame.
+Five arbitrary waves $A$, $B$, \ldots, $E$ were selected.
+Their frequency is $\omega_0 = 1\,\mathrm{rad}\,\mathrm{s}^{-1}$ , and the five wave numbers are $kc \approx -0.966,-0.7,07,0,0.707,$ and $0.966$~rad~s$^{-1}$, corresponding to the emission angles $165^{\circ},135^{\circ},90^{\circ},45^{\circ},$ and $15^{\circ}$ in the plasma reference frame.
+For example, point $A$ shifts to a lower frequency after the relativistic transformation compared to its position in the plasma frame.
 Nevertheless, its emission power is negligible compared to the emission power of other waves.
 Waves $B$--$E$ significantly increase their frequency after relativistic transformation.
-While most of the emission power comes from wave $C$ in the plasma frame, most of the power is represented by wave $D$ in the relativistic reference frame.
-These wave representations and transformations are useful for an intuitive understanding of our results.
+While most emission power comes from the wave $C$ in the plasma frame, most of the power is represented by the wave $D'$ in the relativistic reference frame.
+These wave representations and transformations are helpful for intuitively understanding our results.